pviotti/szb/README.md

 INPUT:

-    <path>                the folder you want to analyse (default: current folder).
+    <path>                the directory to analyse (default: current directory)

 OPTIONS:

-    --version             print sizy version.
+    --version             print sizy version
-    --print-only, -p      output the results to screen and exit.
-    --help                display this list of options.
+    --print-only, -p      output the results to screen and exit --help                display this list of options.
 ```

 ----
-<small><a name="myfootnote1">1</a>: Notice that, as suggested [here][ranger-issue],
+<sub><a name="myfootnote1">1</a>: Notice that, as suggested [here][ranger-issue],
 with ranger you can achieve more or less the same result, but just for a single
 level in the file system hierarchy.
-Besides ranger doesn't run natively on Windows.</small>
+Besides ranger doesn't run natively on Windows.</sub>

  [mc]: https://en.wikipedia.org/wiki/Midnight_Commander